Yen50414/PacmanKata/src/README.md

 Controls:

-WASD for Up, Left, Down, and Right.
+wasd for Up, Left, Down, and Right.

+The Enter key is used to activate the command since this is a console application.

+Currently entering any other key will exit the game.

 Pacman Grid: